-Gary is a talented and dedicated barrister who specialises in POCA, Asset Forfeiture and Business Crime.
-His approach to cases is distinguished by careful preparation and measured execution.
+Gary is a talented and dedicated barrister.
+His approach to cases is distinguished by its careful preparation and measured execution.

-Gary is ranked in the Legal 500 and Chambers and Partners for his work in proceeds of crime and asset forfeiture.
+Gary is ranked in both Chambers and Partners and the Legal 500 for his work in the field of POCA and Asset Forfeiture work (all circuits).

 "Measured, careful and very good with clients," "he knows this area of law (POCA & Asset Forfeiture) inside out."